airbnb/css/README.md

 ### Use data attributes a Javascript selectors

 By using a data attribute as a selector, we can kill two birds with one stone.
-Not only do we get a selector, but we can also store a value in the data attribute for use in our Javacript.
+Not only do we get a selector, but we can also store a value in the data attribute for use in our Javascript.
 We also segment functionality to something unrelated to css, which makes is easier to see what is affecting a component and how.
 Lastly, if the class name changes on an element, it still retains it's Javascript functionality.

 **Bad**
 ```html